doxiado-dev/lowest-docs/TERMS_OF_SERVICE.md

 **Terms of Service**
-Last Updated: [12/22/2024]
+Last Updated: [19/08/2025]

 ### 1. **Acceptance of Terms**
-By using the Lowest bot (hereinafter "the Bot"), you agree to abide by these Terms of Service (TOS).
+By using the Lush bot (hereinafter "the Bot"), you agree to abide by these Terms of Service (TOS).
 If you do not agree with any of the terms, please do not use the Bot.

 ---